Cultivating the Next Generation of Women in IT

 Only 25% of tech jobs are held by women—and just 11% of executive tech roles.
 Those numbers don’t reflect a lack of talent.
 They reflect a lack of access.

-TechBloom is the brainchild of Ann Cloyd, Founder and CEO of DeepTech, an IT partner that delivers secure, reliable technology solutions to small businesses, nonprofits, art galleries, and many other industries.
+TechBloom is the vision of Ann Cloyd, Founder and CEO of DeepTech, an IT partner that delivers secure, reliable technology solutions to small businesses, nonprofits, art galleries, and many other industries.
 TechBloom brings together real-world IT experience, structured learning, and paid, hands-on training to plant the seeds of opportunity and provide the structure, support, and nourishment women need to grow in IT.

 This program is rooted in a simple belief: talent is everywhere, but opportunity is not.
 With the right environment, talent can flourish.